 - · Access rights to an entity. - Special access rights to an entity.

 An authorized user can explicitly set Allow or Deny for each group of rights.
-These values are valid for an individual right within the group, and can also be set for a limited period of time.

 Explicit permissions and inherited rights are used to determine effective rights, that is, the rights of a user to perform requested operations on the server.